 The hot-swap feature appears as a read-only check box in the I/O Attribute Editor that shows whether an I/O is hot-swappable or not.
-Refer to the "Power-Up/-Down Behavior of Low Power Flash Devices" section on page 323 for details on hot-swapping.
+Refer to the "Power-Up/-Down Behavior of Low Power Flash Devices" section on page 335 for details on hot-swapping.

-Hot-swapping is the operation of hot insertion or hot removal of a card in a powered-up system.
-The levels of hot-swap support and examples of related applications are described in Table 7-8 on page 184 to Table 7-11 on page 185.
-The I/Os also need to be configured in hot-insertion mode if hot-plugging compliance is required. nano devices have an I/O structure that allows the support of Level 3 and Level 4 hot-swap with only two levels of staging.
+Hot-swapping (also called hot-plugging) is the operation of hot insertion or hot removal of a card in a powered-up system.
+The levels of hot-swap support and examples of related applications are described in Table 7-8 on page 189 to Table 7-11 on page 190.
+The I/Os also need to be configured in hot-insertion mode if hot-plugging compliance is required.
+The AGL030 and A3P030 devices have an I/O structure that allows the support of Level 3 and Level 4 hot-swap with only two levels of staging.

 Description Cold-swap

 Power Applied to Device No

 Bus State -

 Card Ground Connection -

 Device Circuitry Connected to Bus Pins -

 Example Application System and card with Microsemi FPGA chip are powered down, and the card is plugged into the system.
 Then the power supplies are turned on for the system but not for the FPGA on the card.

-Compliance of nano Devices Compliant
+Compliance of IGLOO and ProASIC3 Devices 30 k gate devices: Compliant Other IGLOO/ProASIC3 devices: Compliant if bus switch used to isolate FPGA I/Os from rest of system IGLOOe/ProASIC3E devices: Compliant I/Os can but do not have to be set to hot-insertion mode.

 Description Hot-swap while reset

 Power Applied to Device Yes

 Bus State Held in reset state

 Card Ground Connection Reset must be maintained for 1 ms before, during, and after insertion/removal.

 Device Circuitry Connected to Bus Pins -

 Example Application In the PCI hot-plug specification, reset control circuitry isolates the card busses until the card supplies are at their nominal operating levels and stable.

-Compliance of nano Devices Compliant
+Compliance of IGLOO and ProASIC3 Devices 30 k gate devices, all IGLOOe/ProASIC3E devices: Compliant I/Os can but do not have to be set to hot-insertion mode.
+Other IGLOO/ProASIC3 devices: Compliant

-Description Hot-swap while bus idle Power Applied to Device Yes Bus State Held idle (no ongoing I/O processes during insertion/removal) Card Ground Connection Reset must be maintained for 1 ms before, during and after insertion/removal.
+Description Het ewen while hus idle Description Hot-swap while bus idle Power Applied to Device Yes Bus State Held idle (no ongoing I/O processes during insertion/removal) Card Ground Connection Reset must be maintained for 1 ms before, during, and after insertion/removal.
 Device Circuitry Connected to Bus Pins Must remain glitch-free during power-up or power- down Example Application Board bus shared with card bus is "frozen," and there is no toggling activity on the bus.
 It is critical that the logic states set on the bus signal not be disturbed during card insertion/removal.
-Compliance of nano Devices Compliant
+Compliance of IGLOO and ProASIC3 Devices 30K gate devices, all IGLOOe/ProASIC3E devices: Compliant with two levels of staging (first: GND; second: all other pins) Other IGLOO/ProASIC3 devices: Compliant: Option A - Two levels of staging (first: GND; second: all other pins) together with bus switch on the I/Os Option B - Three levels of staging (first: GND; second: supplies; third: all other pins)